+Delaware

-Delaware 333-165685 27-1933597 (State or Other Jurisdiction (Commission (I.R.S.
-Employer 0 f Incorporation) File Number) Identification No.) 720 South Colorado Boulevard, Suite 1150N, Denver, CO 80246 (Address of Principal Executive Office) (Zip Code) (646) 450-1843 (Registrant's telephone number, including area code) 301 Kinderkamack Road, Suite A-2 Westwood, NJ 07675 (Former name or former address, if changed since last report) Check the appropriate box below if the Form 8-K filing is intended to simultaneously satisfy the filing obligation of the registrant under any of the following provisions: Written communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425) Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12) Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b)) Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c))
+(State or Other Jurisdiction of Incorporation)

+333-165685 (Commission File Number) 27-1933597 (I.R.S.
+Employer Identification No.)

+720 South Colorado Boulevard, Suite 1150N, Denver, CO 80246

+(Address of Principal Executive Office) (Zip Code)

+(Registrant's telephone number, including area code)

+301 Kinderkamack Road, Suite A-2 Westwood, NJ 07675

+(Former name or former address, if changed since last report)

+Check the appropriate box below if the Form 8-K filing is intended to simultaneously satisfy the filing obligation of the registrant under any of the following provisions:

+Written communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425)

+Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12)

+Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b))

+Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c))

+Explanatory Note

+This Amendment No. 3 on Form 8-K/A (this "report") amends and restates in its entirety the Aspen Group, Inc. ("Aspen") audited consolidated financial statements for the years ended December 31, 2011 and 2010.
+This report was necessary to reflect a restatement relating to the write-off of a loan receivable of approximately \$2.2 million owed by a corporation which is believed to still be controlled by Aspen's former Chairman.
+Conforming changes were made in Item 2.01 to reflect this write off as well as certain information in this report was updated to a recent date.